Question: How well do modular homes stand up against storms?

 of our reputable general contractors that can handle everything from start to finish.
 If you are building in Jefferson or St. Louis County it is highly recommended that you

 consider letting us assist with the permit process.
 Illinois customers (Monroe, Madison & St. Clair) will have to pull their own permits.

 Does a modular home finance the same as manufactured home (i.e. double-wide)?

 NO, modular homes finance the same as stick-built homes and use stick-built homes for a comparable when appraisals are conducted.
 Modular homes can be financed

 Where can I obtain a construction loan?

 Wilson Homes can handle your construction loan in-house, with end loan approval.
 We can obtain end loan approval with your bank or one of our local banks.
-The closing

 What kind of warranty agreement will I receive when I build with Wilson Homes?(Included in base price)

 Wilson Homes will provide a 1 year full service warranty from the date your home is finished.
 Items such as (appliances, shingles, flooring, and siding) carry their own separate

 warranty through the manufacturer.